 Hand Off to Ball Screen

 The last variation is similar to the previous play.
-It is still a hand off from the 4 man to the 1 man.
-The 5 man comes up and sets a ball screen off the handoff.
-This should pull the 4 and 5 defenders away from the basket to open up the lane for the 1 man to attack the rim without any potential shot blockers.
-The 1 man also has the kickout to the 2 man if his defender steps down to help with the ball screen.
+It is still a hand off from the big(4) to the point(1).
+The center(5) comes up and sets a ball screen off the handoff.
+This should pull the big(4) and center(5) defenders away from the basket to open up the lane for the point(1) to attack the rim without any potential shot blockers.
+The point(1) also has the kickout to the guard(2) if his defender steps down to help with the ball screen.

-2. I want to create plays or offensive movement to create multiple scoring or shooting opportunities with multiple players.
+- I want to create plays or offensive movement to create multiple scoring or shooting opportunities with multiple players.
 This puts pressure on all 5 defensive players.
-As soon as 1 defender goes to the wrong spot then that will open up a shooting chance for an offensive player.
+As soon as 1 defender goes to the wrong spot then that will open up a scoring chance for an offensive player.

 I hope this series can help you as a coach create easy scoring opportunities and easy baskets for you and your team.